You are here

 Each department MS program has specific requirements and lists of permissible and non-permissible courses.

-Please meet with the Director of Graduate Studies in your MS program to look over your academic plan before you register for your last semester of classes.
+Please meet with the Director of Master's Studies in your MS program to look over your academic plan before you register for your senior year of classes.

 The Next Year

-Nominally, students taking two (2) courses while provisionally admitted to the Duke Graduate School and the Pratt School of Engineering can complete the master's program with two more semesters of course work, depending on individual departmental requirements.
+Nominally, students taking a minimum of two (2) courses that are transferred to the graduate program within the Duke Graduate School and the Pratt School of Engineering can complete the master's program with two more semesters of course work, depending on individual departmental requirements.

 Coursework-Only Option Most Suitable